chauncyf/leetcode/NOTE.md

              Note that the answer must be a substring, "pwke" is a subsequence and not a substring.
 ```
 ### Solution
-Basic idea, use `sliding window` to slide through the whole string
+Basic idea, use `sliding window` to slide through the whole string.
-Used a low pointer to log where current window starts, and use a map to log where each letters occurred in current window
+Used a low pointer to log where current window starts, and use a map to log where each letters occurred in current window.

-**Caution**: when resetting the low pointer, we should take the max of `lo` and `dic[c] + 1`
+**Caution**: when resetting the low pointer, we should take the max of `lo` and `dic[c] + 1`.
 E.g.`abcaab`, when the window slides to the last b, low pointer is at a with index of -2 and current window is `a`, but the former b with index of 1 is still in the hashmap.
-If we use `dic[c] + 1` at this point, the window will become `caab`
+If we use `dic[c] + 1` at this point, the window will become `caab` instead of `ab`.
 ```python
 class Solution:
     def lengthOfLongestSubstring(self, s: str) -> int: